Essential Guide To Employee Training On Email Etiquette

 5. Don’t Use Humor if Unnecessary

-Humor is normally reserved for informal emails.
-With that said, try not to drown your formal emails with too much humor.
+Humour is normally reserved for informal emails.
+With that said, try not to drown your formal emails with too much humour.
 Try not to use too many colloquialisms or funny sayings.
 Rather, get to the point, and show respect in your formal emails.

 6. Emojis aren’t Necessary